 Set up a simple shortcut to toggle Full Screen mode, or set it to invoke and dismiss automatically.

-If Automatic Full Screen is enabled, then the interface will automatically dismiss as soon as you start painting.
+If Automatic Full Screen is enabled, then the interface automatically dismisses as soon as you start painting.
 Once you lift off the canvas, the interface will return after the set delay.
 Drag the slider to the left to decrease this delay, or to the right to increase it.

 When in Full Screen mode, you can always return to the interface by tapping the button in the top left corner.